• Skip to primary navigation

 • Want a fancy syrup pump like they have at Starbucks?
 These syrup pumps screw onto a standard mason jar.

-• If you're serious about crafting lattes at home, I recommend that you purchase a good-quality milk frother, as they are easy to use and quite affordable.
+• If you're serious about crafting lattes at home, I recommend that you purchase a milk frother, as they are easy to use and quite affordable.
 However, if you don't own one, froth the milk by plunging a French press up and down or shake the milk vigorously inside of a mason jar.

 Nutrition